larpchronicles/rules/rules-topics/01_introduction.md

 Have a character in another LARP system and want to transfer it to Chronicles?
 Please see our Transfer Policy!

 ### Secondary Characters
 Once a player hits 200 Skill Points, they may create a secondary character.
-This character will always have 75 percent of the primary character's SP.
-All characters beyond the second character will have 50 percent of the primary character's SP.
+This character will always have 75 percent of the primary character's SP, rounded up to the nearest whole number.
+All characters beyond the second character will have 50 percent of the primary character's SP, rounded up to the nearest whole number.
 No matter what character is played, all gained SP will be applied to the primary character.
 Aside from SP, everything is tracked separately for each character (strain, ritual effects, items, etc).

 Example:
 > Jim has 275 SP.
 His primary character has 275 SP.
 His seconary character has 206 SP.
 His third/fourth/fifth/etc character has 137 SP.
 > Jim attends a 2 day event and gains 6 SP.
 His primary character now has 281 SP.
 His secondary character has 75% of this, and now has 210 SP.
 His third/fourth/fifth/etc character has 140 SP.

+If a player wants to promote a character to their primary character and demote their primary to that character’s position, they may do so with Plot’s approval.

 ### Identify Ability
 Allows the character to Identify an item, a group of items, or target after 1 minute of concentration and continuous contact.
 This will make the nature and workings of enchantments on an item/creature known to the character, at the discretion of plot.
 There may be some properties that still remain hidden to the character.